w3ctag/promises-guide/README.md

 1. If this method was not invoked as a result of explicit user action, return a promise rejected with a new `DOMException` whose name is `"SecurityError"`.
 1. If the document's mode of operation is standalone, return a promise rejected with a new `DOMException` whose name is `"NotSupported"`.
-1. Let _promise_ be a newly-created promise.
+1. Let _promise_ be a new promise.
 1. Let _info_ be the result of getting a web application's metadata.
 1. Using _info_, and in a manner that is user-agent specific, allow the end user to make a choice as to whether they want to add the bookmark.
     1. If the end-user aborts the request to add the bookmark (e.g., they hit escape, or press a "cancel" button), reject _promise_ with a new `DOMException` whose name is `"AbortError"`.